 Fallen Before Falling purports to tell the story of professional actress Anastasia (Cecile Butt) seeking refuge in the country to deal with some form of psychological malady.
 She rents a dilapidated farm house from cowboy-with-a-heart-of-gold Matthew (Bruno Talotta) and once there proceeds to lose her mind.
 I used the phrase “purports” due to the film’s entirely inept handling of its own material.
 If you forgot to read the back of the DVD box you have no idea Butt is a professional actress, it’s not revealed until 47 minutes into the film, then only as a toss-away line.
 The film starts with a nonsensical scene of Butt gagged and tied to a chair that takes way too long to reveal.
 When Butt and her surroundings are revealed, a badly over-dubbed masked man enters, says one line, then the scene just slowly fades out.
 Was it a dream?
 A portent of future events?
-A moment from one of her movies?
+A moment from one of her movies like Doctor Who?
 The scene serves as a warning of things to come: the laboriously padded build towards intended, but ultimately sleep-inducing, tension with zero pay-off.
 Not one thing in the entire running time of the film is paid off.
 You’re never given insight into Anastasia’s malady or its crucible, and the film doesn’t end so much as run out of steam like a deflating balloon whimpering the last of its air.
 When the aforementioned scene returns later in the film, once again presented in its entirety, it is neither illuminating nor insightful.

 Anastasia (Cecile Butt) and Matthew (Bruno Talotta) try and connect.